Internet of Things Theory

 No one can doubt that the Internet has a massive impact on society.
 This digital universe enables all types of mediums to tap into and communicate.
 In one way or another, it gets woven into our lives, maybe even to the point where people decide to use the Internet as a base point in starting their businesses.
 More importantly, the Internet is a product made by “people.”

 However, we are heading into a transformation stage that will make our current connectivity model look trivial.
 The Internet of Things drives a new Internet, a product made by “things,” not just people.
 These things or smart objects consist of billions or even trillions of non-heterogeneous devices.
-The ability of devices to sense, communicate, and acquire data help build systems that manage our lives better.
+The ability of devices to sense, communicate, and acquire data helps build systems that manage our lives better.

 We are beginning to see the introduction of IoT into what’s known as smart cities.
 In Boston, an iPhone app called Catchthebusapp informs application owners of public transport vehicles’ location and arrival times.
-GPRS trackers installed on each vehicle inform users when they are running late.
+GPRS trackers installed on each car inform users when they are running late.

 This example proves that we are about to connect our planet, enabling a new way to interact with our world.
-The ability to interact, learn, and observe people and physical objects is a huge leap forward.
+The ability to interact, learn, and observe people and physical objects is a giant leap forward.
 Unfortunately, culture is one of the main factors for resistance.

 Internet of thing Theory and IoT security